Gilles Domoraud

 Gilles Martin Domoraud Danon Otto (born 15 February 1979) is an Ivorian former professional footballer who played as a defender.

 Club career

 Born in Man, Ivory Coast, Domoraud spent most of his career in Greece, including a season with Panionios F.C. in the Greek Super League.
 Domoraud played in France for Besançon (National) and Rouen (Ligue 2) and he played a season in Greek Cyprus for Nea Salamis.
 In July 2008, he joined Nyon from the French-speaking region of Switzerland.

 International career

-Domoraud made four appearances for the senior Ivory Coast national football team during 2003, including an 2004 African Cup of Nations qualifying match against South Africa on 22 June 2003.
+Domoraud made four appearances for the senior Ivory Coast national football team during 2003, including a 2004 African Cup of Nations qualifying match against South Africa on 22 June 2003.

 Personal life

 He is the brother of Jean-Jacques and Cyril.
+He holds both Ivorian and French nationalities.